Ryan-Miao/easy-i18n/readme.md

 ![](https://make.wordpress.org/polyglots/files/2016/01/i8n-v2.png)

-easy-i18n provide a simple i18n integration for Java project.
+easy-i18n provides a simple i18n integration for Java project.
 It is just a copy of Spring Message from spring-context.